 Not every cyclist is Wasa Cracker thin.
 And, despite a dedicated regimen of cycling, many still battle with weight-loss issues and struggle to reach their desired “fighting weight”.

-Even pros are known to try and “ride themselves into shape” at the start of the season, after a long hiatus from riding and training over the winter.
+Even pros are known to try and “ride themselves into shape” at the start of the season, after a long hiatus from training over the winter.

 However, a new study published by University of Illinois at Chicago researchers in the journal Nutrition and Healthy Aging, suggests daily fasting can be an effective tool to reduce weight and lower blood pressure during those times when cyclists are off the bike.